top of page

 What additional insight would help us feel more confident in the decision we’re about to make?

-Often, the answer is not about finding better candidates.
-It is about better understanding the ones they already have.
+Often, the answer isn’t about finding better candidates.
+It’s about better understanding the ones they already have.

 Where Apidae Fits